Bikram Yoga: Growth

-Choudhury was extremely charismatic and persuasive, contributing to his success, according to principal Bikram teacher Emmy Cleaves; he also had a philosophy of making pupils work through pain, and a "highly entertaining in-class patter", being happy to tell pupils "I am a butcher and I try to kill you ... but don't worry, yoga is the best death".
+Choudhury was extremely charismatic and persuasive, and this contributed to his success according to principal Bikram teacher Emmy Cleaves.
+He also had a philosophy of making pupils work through pain, and a "highly entertaining in-class patter," being happy to tell pupils "I am a butcher and I try to kill you ... but don't worry, yoga is the best death."
 By 1984, classes were priced at $20 (about $50 in 2019 terms).
-That year, sports journalist Jack McCallum watched a class respond to Choudhury's verbal abuse "like eager cadets".
-Practice was so intense that it demanded "an entire identity", based on commitment to hard work, a regular yoga schedule, and verbal castigation, in short "a complete religion of bodily purification", rewarded by "a feeling of pure energy".
-The franchise grew rapidly and spread to other countries; by 2006, there were 1,650 Bikram Yoga studios around the world.
-The franchise then declined somewhat; by 2012, there were 330 studios in the United States and 600 worldwide.
-In Africa, there were studios in Morocco and South Africa; in the Americas, Argentina, Brazil, Chile, Colombia, Mexico, 39 U.S. states, and Canada; in Asia, China, India, Indonesia, Israel, Japan, Malaysia, Philippines, Singapore, South Korea, Thailand, and the UAE; in Europe, Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Netherlands, Norway, Russia, Spain, Sweden, Turkey, and the United Kingdom; and Australia and New Zealand.
+That year, sports journalist Jack McCallum watched a class respond to Choudhury's verbal abuse "like eager cadets."
+Practice was so intense that it demanded "an entire identity" based on commitment to hard work, a regular yoga schedule, and verbal castigation.
+In short, "a complete religion of bodily purification" rewarded by "a feeling of pure energy."
+The franchise grew rapidly and spread to other countries.
+By 2006, there were 1,650 Bikram Yoga studios around the world.
+The franchise then declined somewhat, and by 2012, there were 330 studios in the United States and 600 worldwide.
+In Africa, there were studios in Morocco and South Africa; in America, Argentina, Brazil, Chile, Colombia, Mexico, 39 U.S. states, and Canada; in Asia, China, India, Indonesia, Israel, Japan, Malaysia, Philippines, Singapore, South Korea, Thailand, and the UAE; in Europe, Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Netherlands, Norway, Russia, Spain, Sweden, Turkey, and the United Kingdom; and Australia and New Zealand.

-Health effects
+Adverse health effects

 A 2013 review of 76 yoga-related adverse events included 3 in Bikram Yoga.
 The three case reports consisted of one case of rosacea, one psychotic episode, and one of hyponatremia (low salt level).

-A systematic review in 2015 found that Bikram Yoga improved lower body strength, range of joint motion in both upper and lower body, and balance.
-It noted that unsystematic trials (without randomized controls) had found possible improvements in glucose tolerance, bone density, blood lipids, artery stiffness, mindfulness, and "perceived stress".
-It recommended that future research should follow guidelines to provide reliable results.